vhuynen/GCP-Retreive-Offline-Refresh-Token/README.md

 <img src="https://github.com/vhuynen/GCP-Retreive-Offline-Refresh-Token/blob/master/screenshot/OAuth%20Client%20ID%20Client%20Secret.JPG" width="50%">
 </p>

-Right now, we have finished to set your application on GCP.
-Let's go to retrieve Access Token from Refresh Token...
+Now that you are done setting your application on GCP, let's go to retrieve Access Token from Refresh Token...

 ### Retrieve a Refresh Token for offline call API
-Now, we are going to [OAuth Playground][playground] of Google to retrieve a Refresh Token.
+Now, we are going to [OAuth Playground][playground] from Google to retrieve a Refresh Token.
 - Step 1 : Select & authorize APIs
   - Select the scope : https://www.googleapis.com/auth/gmail.send
-- Click on the `OAuth 2.0 configuration` button on the right of the screen and fill both fields `OAuth Client ID` and `OAuth Client secret` with the Client ID and the Client Secret of your application defined on GCP.
+- Click on the `OAuth 2.0 configuration` button at the top right-hand corner of the screen and fill both fields `OAuth Client ID` and `OAuth Client secret` with the Client ID and the Client Secret of your application defined on GCP.

 <p align="center">
 <img src="https://github.com/vhuynen/GCP-Retreive-Offline-Refresh-Token/blob/master/screenshot/OAuth%20Playground.JPG" width="50%">
 </p>

-- Press on the `Authorize APIs` button of the Step 1
+- Press the `Authorize APIs` button of the Step 1
-- You are redirected on the login screen of Google
+- You are going to be redirected to the login screen of Google
-- Choose the Google account you want to use for this application
+- Select the Google account you want to use for this application
 - The IdP Google redirect the user on the consent screen you are defined on GCP
 - The user accept to delegate the application to use his credentials to send on email on behalf of him
 <p align="center">